 - This will stock your grave for a Pulse effect on your opponent’s turn, and then another Pulse effect on your following turn, assuming one of your Triamid monsters died giving you the fourth card in grave.
 This is how the deck snowballs very quickly, even from lackluster hands.

-Right now, the meta is extremely diverse with a whopping 12 decks to look out for, 8 on the Tier List and 4 High Potential decks.
+Right now, the meta is extremely diverse with 7 decks to look out for, with Dragunity on the horizon.
 This section is here to help Triamid players in each of the matchups they could face off against in a tournament by briefly explaining core interactions and some strategies.

 Triamid (Mirror Match)